 In relation to New Brighton, South Golden Beach and Ocean Shores, a process to select representatives from these communities for the PPC or other preferred governance approach will be undertaken following completion of their Place Plan.
-A report to Council will be provided at that time (and also include different governance approach set the plan's
+A report to Council will be provided at that time (and also include different governance options for the plan's implementation).